mui/material-ui/docs/src/pages/guides/comparison.md

 - JSS is [two times faster](https://github.com/A-gambit/CSS-IN-JS-Benchmarks/blob/master/RESULT.md) to mount components than style-components is, with all the optimization turned on.

 This is not to say that Material-UI is opinionated about how users write their styles.
-You can use styled-component if you would like to do so.
+You can use styled-components if you would like to do so.